GrandpaBond/pxt-heading/README.md

 This pxt-heading extension is designed to meet the need for a location-independent and orientation-independent compass, based solely on the magnetometer readings.
-The magnetometer does still need to be calibrated (to discover how it sees its magnetic environment), but we achieve that simply by spinning the buggy on the spot for a couple of rotations, and then teaching it where North is.
+The magnetometer does still need to be calibrated (to discover how it sees its magnetic environment), but we achieve that simply by spinning the buggy on the spot for a few rotations, and then teaching it where North is.

 ## Earth's Magnetic Field